Evidence — Key Findings from 1,227 Arkansas Public Records

 - Motion, second, carried without dissent

 The June 11 full board packet — the 88-page document every board member received before ratifying the subcommittee’s actions — contains 15 slides of CIO market analysis, 37 pages of Callan quarterly performance reporting with peer rankings and investment manager returns, and 5 pages of Stephens private equity reporting.
-The Israel Bonds authorization appears only in the embedded subcommittee minutes (4 pages) and a two-paragraph summary in the subcommittee chair report.
-No Israel Bonds analysis of any kind accompanies it.
+The sovereign bond authorization appears only in the embedded subcommittee minutes (4 pages) and a two-paragraph summary in the subcommittee chair report.
+No analysis of these bonds accompanies it.

-At the same meeting, the CIO’s own MSCI EAFE country performance chart showed Israel returning -1.97% for Q1 2025 — one of only three negative-return countries in the 21-country index.
-This data was presented to the same board that was ratifying the Israel Bonds authorization.
+At the same meeting, the CIO’s own MSCI EAFE country performance chart showed the issuing country returning -1.97% for Q1 2025 — one of only three negative-return countries in the 21-country index.
+This data was presented to the same board that was ratifying the bond authorization.
 No one connected the data points.

 Also at the same May 15 meeting, Secretary Jim Hudson requested that APERS develop a competitive RFP for investment advisor services — insisting on competitive bidding for who advises the fund, while accepting no competitive analysis for what the fund invests in.